 Paige Oxendine, student body president, gave a report.

-Brent Dunn, vice president for university advancement, provided a written report on development activities for the months of December-January.
+Brent Dunn, vice president for university advancement, gave a written report on development activities.

-Steve Foucart, interim chief financial officer, gave a written report.
+Steve Foucart, chief financial officer, gave a written report.